 Theme music by Marc Marder (copyright) 2016

 Angela Ledgerwood is the creator and host of Lit Up, a weekly conversation with some of the world’s most the most provocative and celebrated writers.
-Guests have included Maggie Nelson, Hanya Yanagihara, and Ann Patchett.
+Guests have included Karl Knausguaard, Hanya Yanagihara, and Ann Patchett.
 (See full list of guest on iTunes here.)
+She was a programmer for Fast Company’s 2107 Innovation Festival in NYC.
+She currently writes Esquire Magazine’s monthly online books round ups.
 She started her writing career interviewing artists for Interview Magazine, and most recently she was Cosmopolitan Magazine’s Books Editor-at-Large.
 Previously she was a features editor at Cosmo where she interviewed some of her favorite people including Senator Elizabeth Warren, Julia Louis-Dreyfus and Senator Kirsten Gillibrand.
-Her nonfiction has been published in Marie Claire, Esquire, The Coveteur, and Condé Nast Traveler.
+Her nonfiction has been published in Marie Claire, The Coveteur, and Condé Nast Traveler, New York Magazine online, and Elle.

 She was born in Sydney, Australia, where she graduated from Sydney University with a Bachelor of Arts and a Bachelor of Commerce.
 She spent her final year of undergrad at Cornell University in New York, and later completed an MFA in Fiction Writing from Pacific University in Oregon.
 She is a proud member of The Wing in New York.
 She has lived in Sydney, Los Angeles, the Bahamas and now lives in New York.